-A lot of learning organizations depend on the Adobe Creative Cloud for all of their design and media needs, and why not?
+A lot of learning organizations depend on the Adobe Creative Cloud for all of their design and media needs.
 If you use Adobe Audition for your audio work, here is how to remove those unwanted noises and breaths.
 Audition offers a couple of ways to do it, and here I will show you both using the lasso tool and the healing tool.

 In many organizations, subject matter experts and trainers are used to record microlearning audio and video products, but you are almost always left with noises and breaths that you don’t desire.
 Let me show you how you can remove them in Audacity without altering the quality of your original recording.